richelbilderbeek/conquer_chess/FAQ.md

 --------------------------------------------------|----------------|-----------------------------------------------------
 Nothing selected                                  |.               |.
 Nothing selected, cursor at square with own piece |Select          |.
+Piece selected, cursor at the selected piece      |Unselect        |.
 Piece selected, cursor at valid target square     |Move            |.
 Piece selected, cursor at valid target opponent   |Attack          |.
 King selected, cursor at valid castling square    |Castle          |.
 Pawn in promotion selected                        |Promote to queen|Promote to rook, promote to bishop, promote to knight

 ## Technical